rouskinlab/seismic-rna/src/userdocs/manuals/workflow.rst

 Alignment requires exactly one file of reference sequences, which must be DNA sequences (only A, C, G, T, and N) in FASTA format.
-You may clean the FASTA file with the :doc:`./util/fastaclean` utility, if necessary.
+If needed, you may clean the FASTA file with the :doc:`./faclean` tool.
 See :doc:`../formats/data/fasta` for details.

 Align input file: Sequencing reads
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""